woocommerce/woocommerce-gateway-paypal-express-checkout/readme.txt

 = Does this plugin work with credit cards or just PayPal? =

 This plugin supports payments using both credit and debit cards as well as PayPal.
+The new Smart Payment Buttons feature dynamically displays PayPal, Venmo (US Only), PayPal Credit, or other local payment options* in a single stack—without needing to leave the merchant's website.

+*PayPal Checkout features may not be available in all countries.

 = Does this support Checkout with PayPal from the cart view? =